ankoor7/Barebones/README.md

 }
 ```

+### Use SVG images

+For IE8, SVG images are switched out via *ie8.js* for PNG files of the same name.
+Simply place your [optimized SVG](http://jaydenseric.com/blog/how-to-optimize-svg) files somewhere in */images/* alongside identically named PNG fallback images.

-### Add IE9 only JS polyfills & fixes
+### Add IE8 or IE9 only JS polyfills & fixes

-IE9 runs *ie9.js* before *main.js* via HTML conditional comments.
-Modern browsers do not download this file.
+- IE8 runs in order *ie8.js*, *ie9.js* and *main.js* via HTML conditional comments.
+- IE9 only runs *ie9.js* before *main.js*.
+- Modern browsers only download *main.js*.

+Remember to remove *ie9.js* if you don't use it.

 #### Example

-If you are using HTML5 form field `placeholder` attributes in your project and would like them to work in IE <= 9, add a polyfill such as [*mathiasbynens/jquery-placeholder*](http://mths.be/placeholder) to *ie9.js*.
+If you are using HTML5 form field `placeholder` attributes in your project and would like them to work in IE9, add a polyfill such as [*mathiasbynens/jquery-placeholder*](http://mths.be/placeholder) to *ie9.js*.